-Signed formal complaints of sexual harassment will be filed, in the manner indicated in the definition herein, to the University's Title IX Coordinator or Deputy Title IX Coordinators, who will immediately notify the Title IX Coordinator of the formal complaint.
+Complaints and other notification in the manner indicated in the definition herein, to the University's Title IX Coordinator or Deputy Title IX Coordinators, who will immediately notify the Title IX Coordinator of the complaint.
 Allegations of sexual violence will be forwarded to campus police.
-If the formal complaint is also a first notice of alleged sexual harassment, the Title IX Coordinator/Deputy Title IX Coordinator shall comply with all notification procedures.
-For the avoidance of doubt, all formal complaints can also be a first notice of alleged sexual harassment; however, not all notices can be formal complaints.
-The regulatory requirements for a formal complaint must also be met.
+If the complaint is also a first notice of alleged sexual harassment, the Title IX Coordinator/Deputy Title IX Coordinator shall comply with all notification procedures.
+For the avoidance of doubt, all complaints can also be a first notice of alleged sex discrimination; however, not all notifications of alleged sex discrimination can be complaints since only certain persons are entitled to make complaints of sex discrimination.
+Without limiting the foregoing, the University incorporates by reference the particular requirement regarding allegations of sex discrimination and the University's response thereto as set forth in applicable effective regulations.